 Some star pairs are famous.
 Pollux and Castor or Procyon and Gomeisa are some, where one star is orange (“cold”) and the other blue (“hot”).

 Procyon (bottom right) is the eighth-brightest star in the night sky.
 The Yellow star is Gomeisa.
 Both stars are in the Canis Minor Constellation.

-This cluster is so bright (apparent magnitude 1.6) and large (apparent size of about 2º) you can easily spot it from a large city.
+This cluster is very bright (apparent magnitude 1.6) and large (apparent size of about 2º).
+You can spot it from a large city.

-With a wide angle lens you can photograph constellations or the Milky Way shining over a landscape.
-I discussed this previously in this article.
+With a wide angle lens you can photograph constellations.
+Or the Milky Way shining over a landscape.
+I discussed this in this article.

 In this image I have sketched in red the full Orion Constellation.
-If you consider the image was taken with a fisheye lens, you can have a good idea of how big this constellation is.
+If you consider the image captured with a fisheye lens, you can have a good idea of how big this constellation is.